mehulagg/gitlab/doc/user/project/requirements/index.md

 1. Select the file and click **Import requirements**.

-The file is processed in the background and a notification email is sent to you once the import is complete.
+The file is processed in the background and a notification email is sent to you after the import is complete.

 ### CSV file format